MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/overview.md

 # About Azure Mobile Apps

 [Azure App Service](https://docs.microsoft.com/azure/app-service/overview) is a fully managed [platform as a service](https://azure.microsoft.com/overview/what-is-paas/) (PaaS) offering for professional developers.
 The service brings a rich set of capabilities to web, mobile, and integration scenarios.

 Azure Mobile Apps gives enterprise developers and system integrators a mobile-application development platform that's highly scalable and globally available.
-It provides authentication, data query, offline synchronization, and push registration capabilities to your mobile app using resources in the Azure cloud provided by Azure App Service.
+Using resources in the Azure cloud, it provides your mobile app with:

+* Authentication
+* Data query
+* Offline data synchronization

 ![Visual overview of Azure Mobile Apps capabilities](./media/overview.png)